microsoft/SynapseML/website/docs/about.md

 SynapseML also brings new networking capabilities to the Spark Ecosystem.
 With the HTTP on Spark project, users can embed **any** web service into their SparkML models.
-In this vein, SynapseML provides easy to use SparkML transformers for a wide variety of [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+In this vein, SynapseML provides easy to use SparkML transformers for a wide variety of [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
 For production grade deployment, the Spark Serving project enables high throughput, submillisecond latency web services, backed by your Spark cluster.

 SynapseML requires Scala 2.12, Spark 3.0+, and Python 3.6+.